atomone-hub/genesis/README.md

 The passage of Proposal #848, known as "halvening," although achieving the required 50% threshold, revealed a deep-seated division among $ATOM stakeholders.
+The voting resulted in a finely balanced YES:NO ratio of `1.07:1`:

 - **In Favor (YES):** `73,165,203 ATOM`
 - **Against (NO):** `56,667,011 ATOM`
 - **NoWithVeto (NWV):** `11,669,549 ATOM`

-This resulted in a finely balanced YES:NO ratio of `1.07:1`.

 Notable objections of 'NO' voters were the proposal's failure to address security concerns before proposing on-chain, its inaccurate inflation